- Nisan 14

 - The first of three mandatory feasts

 The cycle of Mosaic festivals opens with the Passover and the Feast of Unleavened Bread ( 1, 2, 3, 4).
-The Passover (*Pesach) takes place on Nisan 14 and the Feast of Unleavened Bread (Chag HaMatzot) begins the next day on Nisan 15; which corresponds to the full moon of Nisan, the first month of the Hebrew calendar, in accordance with the Torah (1, 2, 3, 4).
+The Passover (*Pesach) takes place on Nisan 14 and the Feast of Unleavened Bread (Chag HaMatzot) begins the next day on Nisan 15; which corresponds to the full moon of Nisan, the first month of the Jewish calendar, in accordance with the Torah (1, 2, 3, 4).

 *The sacrifice of the Korban Pesach (קרבן פסח) comes first; then the seven-day celebration of the clean (חמץ-chametz free) household follows “after” the sacrifice.